Nelson Garden: Architecture

+Access and conservation

+The garden is listed at Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

+The garden is on the Monmouth Heritage Trail which frames 24 sites of historic interest.

 The garden is now managed by the Nelson Garden Preservation Trust which aims to establish a comprehensive historic restoration scheme and ensure its long-term future.
 The garden is usually open to the public between April and September on Fridays between 2–4 p.m.

-Architecture and listings

-The garden structures, including the pavilion, are Grade II* listed.
-The garden itself is listed at Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.